Are you new to CS?

 The list of what inspires students to pursue computing goes on – and CSE at the University of Michigan can equip you with the tools to get started.

-Getting started in computer science
+Getting started in CS at Michigan

-If you’re unsure about pursuing a degree in computing, or you’re a non-major looking for more coding or technical experience, CSE offers several opportunities to help you get started.
+If you’re unsure about pursuing a degree in computing, or if you’re a non-major looking for more coding or technical experience, CSE offers several opportunities to help you get started.

-Choose a major in computing
+Choose your future in computing

 Or consider a CS Minor